canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 #### output-guideline.html

 <!-- markdownlint-disable MD032 -->
-- **Overview:** Outputs the content for a guideline
+- **Overview:** Outputs the content for a guideline.
 - **Example usage:** <code>&#123;% include /functions/output-standard.html standard="1" relevantGuidelines="1.2,1.4,1.6" relevantRelatedGuidelines="3.4,5.2,6.2" relevantTags="dpgn-group-group1,dpgn-group-group2" relevantSections="dpgn-section-guidelines,dpgn-section-guideline,dpgn-section-checklist" collapseContentSubsections=true %&#125;</code>
 - **Parameters:**
   - <code>guideline</code>: {Object/Number} Guideline object or the guideline index (which is used to retrieve the Guideline object).
   - <code>guidelineHeadingLevel</code>: {Number} Heading level of the guideline section header.
   - <code>standard</code>: {Object/Number} Optional (required if guideline is a number).
 Standard object or the number (not index) of the standard (which is used to retrieve the Standard object).
   - <code>relevantTags</code>: {String/Array} Optional (defaults to all).
-Comma-separated tags or array of tags that content must have at least one of to be displayed.
+Comma-separated tags or array of tags that content must have at least one of to be displayed (unless overridden by irrelevantTags).
+  - <code>irrelevantTags</code>: {String/Array} Optional (defaults to all).
+Comma-separated tags or array of tags to filter out (overrides the display of any content that has a match in relevantTags).
+  - <code>groupByTagsTags</code>: {String/Array} Optional (defaults to none).
+Comma-separated tags or array of tags that will be used to create filtered sub-sections for each tag, with a final section for anything that doesn't match any of the tags (to filter out content completely, use relevantTags instead).
+If a title is provided for the final section, that final section will be put at the end, otherwise the content will be put at the start.
-  - <code>relevantTagsSubsections</code> {String/Array} Optional (defaults to none).
+  - <code>groupByTagsTitles</code>: {String/Array} Optional (defaults to none).
 Semi-colon-separated subsection titles or array of subsection titles.
-Use of this parameter triggers the generation of sub-sections within each guideline section for each entry in relevantTags.
-Must have the same number of entries in the same order as relevantTags.
+Used to provide titles for the subsections for each tag in groupByTagsTags.
+Provide an extra title (at the end) to group everything else in a final section at the end (otherwise anything that doesn't match will be put at the start).
+Must have at minimum the same number of entries in the same order as groupByTagsTags.
   - <code>relevantSections</code>: {String/Array} Optional (defaults to all).
 Comma-separated section tags or array of section tags that content must have at least one of to be displayed.
   - <code>guidelineSectionsOrder</code>: {String/Array} Optional (defaults to site.guidelineSectionsOrder).
 Comma-separated section keys or array of section keys determining the order to display the sections (omitting a section will prevent it from being displayed).
   - <code>collapseIntroSubsections</code>: {Boolean} Optional (defaults to false).
 Whether or not the heading and section elements for an introduction sub-section (e.g., section found in an introduction content array) should be output (does not affect content within the sub-section and replaces section with a div).
   - <code>collapseContentSubsections</code>: {Boolean} Optional (defaults to false).
 Whether or not the heading and section elements for a content sub-section (e.g., section found in a content array for content such as a checklist) should be output (does not affect content within the sub-section and replaces section with a div).
-- **Returns:** {String} Outputs the content for the guideline {: .lst-spcd}
+- **Returns:** {String} Outputs the content for the guideline.
+{: .lst-spcd}
 <!-- markdownlint-enable MD032 -->

 #### output-content-array.html

 <!-- markdownlint-disable MD032 -->
-- **Overview:** Iterates over an array of content blocks, including nested content arrays, outputting the relevant content
+- **Overview:** Iterates over an array of content blocks, including nested content arrays, outputting the relevant content.
 - **Example usage:** <code>&#123;% include /functions/output-content-array.html contentArray=site.data.playbook.standards.content[0].guidelines.content[2].checklist.content relevantTags="dpgn-group-group1,dpgn-group-group2" collapseSubsections=true %&#125;</code>
 - **Parameters:**
-  - <code>contentArray</code>: {Array} Array of content blocks to process
+  - <code>contentArray</code>: {Array} Array of content blocks to process.
-  - <code>currHeadingLevel</code>: (Integer} Preceding heading level (i.e., heading level for the section that contentArray is contained within)
+  - <code>currHeadingLevel</code>: (Integer} Preceding heading level (i.e., heading level for the section that contentArray is contained within).
   - <code>relevantTags</code>: {String/Array} Optional (defaults to all).
-Comma-separated tags or array of tags that content must have at least one of to be displayed.
+Comma-separated tags or array of tags that content must have at least one of to be displayed (unless overridden by irrelevantTags).
+  - <code>irrelevantTags</code>: {String/Array} Optional (defaults to all).
+Comma-separated tags or array of tags to filter out (overrides the display of any content that has a match in relevantTags).
   - <code>collapseSubsections</code>: {Boolean} Optional (defaults to false).
 Whether or not the heading and section elements for a sub-section (i.e., section found in a content array) should be output (does not affect content within the sub-section and replaces section with a div).
-- **Returns:** {String} Returns the processed output from the content array {: .lst-spcd}
+- **Returns:** {String} Returns the processed output from the content array.
+{: .lst-spcd}
 <!-- markdownlint-enable MD032 -->